-- 1580: The War of the Portuguese Succession-Pretender Tote The army of the Portuguese throne, Antonio, Prato of Creto, was regularized at the Battle of Altantara, ending his short-lived reign.
+- 1580: The War of the Portuguese Succession-Pretender Tote The army of the Portuguese throne, Antonio, Prato of Creto, was regularized at the Battle of Atlanta, ending his short-lived reign.

 - 1768: James Cook of Britain set out on his first adventure sea voyage.
-In this journey, he explored Australia and prepared maps depicting waterways of the Pacific Ocean.
+During this journey, he explored Australia and prepared maps depicting waterways of the Pacific Ocean.

 - 1768: James Cook departs Plymouth after his first voyage of discovery.